haltu/muuri/README.md

 * [Velocity](https://github.com/julianshapiro/velocity) (v1.0.0+)
   * By default Muuri users Velocity to power all the animations.
 However, it is possible to replace Velocity with any other animation engine by overwriting `Muuri.AnimateLayout` and `Muuri.AnimateVisibility` constructors.
 If you overwrite those constructors with your own implementation Muuri detects it and Velocity is no longer required as a dependency.
 * [Hammer.js](https://github.com/hammerjs/hammer.js) (v2.0.0+)
   * Hammer.js is an optional dependency and only required if the dragging is enabled.
 Currently there is no easy way to use another library for handling the drag interaction.
-Almost all of the drag related logic exists within `Muuri.Drag` constructor, which is instantiated for each item, so if you really need customize the drag behaviour beyond what is available via options you can replace the `Muuri.Drag` constructor with your own implementation.
+Almost all of the drag related logic exists within `Muuri.Drag` constructor, which is instantiated for each item, so if you really need to customize the drag behaviour beyond what is available via the options you can replace the `Muuri.Drag` constructor with your own implementation (fingers crossed).

 ### 3. Add the script tags